 Current Remapping Process

-The city has completed the Letter of Map Revision (LOMR) comments and anticipates submitting the LOMR to FEMA in mid-May 2020.
-The city cannot anticipate how long the LOMR will take for FEMA review (on average, remapping can take approximately 9-18 months to complete) Once the city receives notification from FEMA on the approval of the revised mapping, the city will send out letter notifications to all properties in the Special Flood Hazard Area to inform community members of the new affective date of the revised Flood Insurance Rate Map.
+The city has completed the Letter of Map Revision (LOMR) comments and have submitted the LOMR maps to FEMA.
+Notifications to affected parcel owners were sent out in Sept.
+2020.
+The city cannot anticipate how long the LOMR will take for FEMA review (on average, remapping can take approximately 9-18 months to complete) Once the city receives notification from FEMA on the approval of the revised mapping, the city will send out letter notifications to all properties in the Special Flood Hazard Area to inform community members of the new effective date of the revised Flood Insurance Rate Map.

 Additional Project Resources

-The City of Boulder's Department of Public Works - Transportation is currently in the design phase for improvements to 19th Street.
+The City of Boulder's Transportation Department is currently in the design phase for improvements to 19th Street.
 Modifications to the Wonderland Creek culvert at 19th Street will be incorporated into this transportation project to assist with future flood mitigation efforts along Wonderland Creek.